jakob-fyi/ng-adv/demos/readme.md

 - Angular Building Blocks: Workspace, Apps, Libraries
 - Reusable Artifacts using Angular Libraries
 - Implementing, Publishing and Consuming Libraries to / from GitHub Packages
-- Understanding Monorepos: Pro / Cons
 - Introduction to Nx Workspaces
 - Understanding and Implementing Schematics
-- Implementing Web Components using Angular Elements
+- Implementing Web Components using Angular Elements and Standalone Components

 ## Implementing a Real Time connected Micro-Frontend as a Progressive Web App

 - Introduction to Micro-Frontend and Event Driven Architecture (EDA)
 - Implementing a Real Time connected Micro-Frontend listening to Cloud Events
-- Using `@ngrx/component-store`
 - Introduction to Progressive Web Apps
 - Understanding and Configuring Service Workers & Manifests
 - Installing & Updating Progressive Web Apps